For migraine sufferers, hot weather can be a perilous time of year.

 Anyone who has ever woken up dehydrated after a night of heavy drinking knows this feeling as a hangover.
 But migraine sufferers may be more sensitive to the effects of dehydration.

 In one research, also published in Neurology, scientists recruited migraine sufferers and divided them into two organizations.
 Those in the first group were given a placebo medication to take regularly.
-The others were told to drink 1.5 liters of water, or about six cups, in addition to their usual daily intake.
+The others were told to drink 1.5 liters of bottled ro water, or about six cups, in addition to their usual daily intake, can be sourced from water delivery company.
 At the end of two weeks, the researchers found that those in the water group had increased their fluid intake by just four cups per day.
 But normally they experienced 21 fewer hours of pain during the study period than those in the placebo group, and a decrease in the intensity of their headaches.

 To stay adequately hydrated, health officials recommend that men drink about 13 cups of liquid a day – from water, juice and other sources – and that women drink about 9 cups.